1

 What will you do?

-· Supervise and support location personnel in logistics, inventory management, blending, and housekeeping operations.
+• Assist location personnel in logistics, total inventory management, blending, custom application services, and housekeeping.

-Licenses: This position requires the safe operation of a motor vehicle to perform the essential functions of the job.
-The employee must meet the qualifications set forth in the company’s vehicle safety policy.
+Licenses: Must have a Class A CDL with applicable endorsements or be able to obtain one, if applicable to the location.
+This position requires the safe operation of a motor vehicle to perform the essential functions of the job.
+The employee must meet the qualifications set forth in the company's vehicle safety policy.
 Failure to meet these qualifications could result in removal from this position.

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.